-This type of vessel has recently been studied systematically, as an attempt to clarify the general development of the shape and the different productions.
-It should be noted that the simple shape makes this kind of research very difficult.
+This type of vessel has recently been studied systematically, as an attempt to clarify the general development of the shape and the different productions.5 It should be noted that the simple shape makes this kind of research very difficult.

-The phialai are widely attested in many Peloponnesian sanctuaries, and as they were used for libations at private banquets they can also be found in dwelling contexts.

-The phialai from Tegea are very fragmentary, so it is difficult to date them and to suggest a production area.
-For the mesomphalic example, similar mouldings are found on a phiale from Votonosi and on one from Olynthos, so that a period between the second half of the 5th and the first half of the 4th century may be suggested.
+The phialai are widely attested in many Peloponnesian sanctuaries,6 and as they were used for libations at private banquets they can also be found in dwelling contexts.7 area.
+For the mesomphalic example, similar mouldings are found on a phiale from Votonosi8 and on one from Olynthos,9 so that a period between the second half of the 5th and the first half of the 4th century may be suggested.